Joseph Mariani: Distinctions

-Joseph Mariani was nominated knight in the French National Order of Merit (1985) and Officer in the Ordre des Arts et des Lettres (2016).
+Mariani was nominated as a knight in the French National Order of Merit (1985) and an officer in the Ordre des Arts et des Lettres (2016).
 He is an honorary member of the Francophone Association for Speech Communication (AFCP), a fellow and life member of ISCA, where he received the Special Service Medal in 1999, and honorary president of ELRA since 2010.